ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 ## Writing the Staking Transaction Function

-Now, we will focus on the core functionality of our application: submitting a staking transaction.
+Now, we will focus on the main operation of our application: submitting a staking transaction.
 The complete code for this can be found [here][stake-usage].
-Here is a representative snippet of the function:
+Below is a representative snippet of the function:

 ```typescript
 const stake = async ({